Outdoor recreation and rural traditions shape life in Forreston

-The Village of Forreston first appeared on the map in 1854 and soon became an agricultural hub upon the Illinois Central Railroad's arrival that same year.
+The village of Forreston first appeared on the map in 1854 and soon became an agricultural hub upon the arrival of the Illinois Central Railroad.
 Miles of crop fields still frame the area, where 20th-century homes sit along quiet residential streets.
-A quintessential rural community, locals gather annually for events like Forreston Saurkraut Days and dine at independently owned restaurants of its small historic downtown.
-The area is characterized by its laid-back country setting and access to diverse outdoor recreation.
+In this quintessential rural community, residents gather for events like Forreston Sauerkraut Days and dine at locally owned restaurants in the small historic downtown.
+The area has a laid-back country setting and access to diverse outdoor recreation.

 Forreston primarily consists of single-family homes built from the early to mid-20th century.
-These houses come in Ranch, National Folk, American Foursquares and a few other architectural styles of the era.
-Mature white oaks, red maples and other native trees cut into the horizon, and sidewalks run through the central portion of the village.
-Many homes feature detached garages and come with driveways, but streets are wide enough to park for those without.
-The median sales price in Forreston is $160,000, significantly less than the state’s figure of $325,000.
-The community also has a CAP Index Crime Score of 1 out of 10, compared to the national average of 4.
+Ranch, National Folk, American Foursquares and a few other architectural styles make up most of the housing stock.
+White oaks, red maples and other native trees cut into the horizon, and sidewalks run through the central portion of the village.
+Many homes have detached garages with driveways, but streets are easily wide enough to park a car.
+The median sales price in Forreston is $160,000, about half the state’s median.
+The community also has a CAP Index Crime Score of 1 out of 10, lower than the national average of 4.

 Community parks, Little League and fishing get locals outside

 Memorial Park sits at the center of the community, within walking and biking distance of most homes.
 The green space includes a set of playgrounds, a basketball hoop and a shaded pavilion for picnics and other gatherings.
-Warnken Park also features a playground, alongside a baseball diamond that stays busy with boys and girls Little League practices and games.
+Warnken Park also features a playground and a baseball diamond that stays busy with Little League practices and games.
 White Pines State Park is 16 miles southeast, with miles of hiking trails, camping and fishing in Spring and Pine creeks.

 Residents dine local downtown and shop retail in Freeport

-A small collection of locally owned restaurants, specialty stores fill the village’s small downtown area.
-Farmers Family Restaurant is known for its home-style cooking and is the go-to spot for breakfast.
+A small collection of locally owned restaurants and specialty stores fill the village’s small downtown.
+Farmers Family Restaurant is known for its home-style cooking and is a busy spot for breakfast.
 Mimmo’s Pizza & Lounge serves authentic Italian dishes and offers a Monday night pizza buffet.
-A few specialty stores are also available, alongside a Dollar General on the community’s northside.
-Freeport, 15 miles north, offers Aldi, Walmart Supercenter and a selection of other big-box stores.
+A few specialty stores are also available, along with a Dollar General on the north side.
+Freeport, 15 miles away, is home to Aldi, Walmart Supercenter and a selection of other big-box stores.

 Annual events bring neighbors together

-German Valley Grade School earns an A-minus on Niche and serves the community’s prekindergarten and kindergarten students.
+German Valley Grade School earns an A-minus from Niche and serves the community’s prekindergarten and kindergarten students.
 Forreston Grade School has a B-plus and teaches first through fifth grades.
 Forreston Junior/Senior High School also scores a B-plus.
-The school offers Dual Credit courses for 11th and 12th-grade students in partnership with Highland Community College in Freeport.
+The school offers dual credit courses for 11th and 12th grade students in partnership with Highland Community College in Freeport.

 Commutes to neighboring cities are a straight shot